SUTDMEC/CoSLAM/README.md

 	R1,R2,R3,R4,R5,R6,R7,R8,R9,dx,dy,dz
 	...

-	Where R = [R1 R2 R3 ; R4 R5 R6; R7 R8 R9] in matlab syntax, representing the the rotation from one frame to the next based on external odometry readings.
+	Where R = [R1 R2 R3 ; R4 R5 R6; R7 R8 R9] in matlab syntax representing the the camera rotation from one frame to the next.

-	dx, dy, dz is the change position of pose in global coordinates from one frame to the next.
+	dx, dy, dz is the change position of pose in GLOBAL coordinates from one frame to the next.

 Run
 -----------